Even if you can only spare a day on your Japan trip itinerary, checking out some of the best things to do in Yokohama is a must.

 Momofuku Ando invented Chicken Ramen and founded Nissin Food Products.
 You can learn more about the father of instant ramen through various exhibits before enjoying a warm cup of noodles at the on-site restaurant.

 Most of the top things to see in Yokohama are near the harbour, including Yamashita Park.
-This public park is well-known for its waterfront views and monuments.
+This public park is well-known for its waterfront views and monuments including the Yokohama Marine Tower.

 The park includes a wide-open green space with the bay on one side and commercial development on the other.